Is a Strangulated Hernia Dangerous?

-A strangulated hernia is dangerous and considered a surgical emergency that requires urgent professional attention.
-If left untreated the hernia will cause severe pain
+As a Strangulated Hernia can cut off the blood supply to the tissues in the abdomen it is extremely dangerous and considered a surgical emergency that requires urgent professional attention.
+If left untreated it will cause severe pain.

 - Severe or sharp pain

 - A burning sensation in the area of the suspected hernia

 - Blood in excrement

 Strangulated Hernias are are generally more prevalent in patients who are suffering from smaller hernias.
 This is due to the fact larger hernias tend to push outwards more easily so there is less chance of them being trapped by the muscle opening.
 Prevention can only be achieved by fixing the hernia before it reaches this level of severity.
 Strangulation can occur at anytime and as a result we recommend treatment as soon as possible.

 My Hernia Is Painful, Is It Strangulated?

 Pain associated with a hernia doesn’t always mean it has become strangulated but if you are feeling pain you should seek medical attention.